kshedden/stats206/introds/content/topics/what_is_statistics.md

 patient with insulin resistance would be just as likely to become severely ill).

-Causal statements are stronger and usually more interesting than statements that are not causal, but also are more difficult to demonstrate.
+Causal statements are usually much more interesting than statements that are not causal.
+But causal statements are more difficult to demonstrate.
 One of the major challenges in data analysis is to identify the situations in which causal conclusions may be drawn.
-Just as importantly, we should aim to identify when this cannot be done and communicate to our audience that a causal conclusion is not justified.
+Just as importantly, we should aim to determine when this cannot be done and communicate to our audience that a causal conclusion is not justified.